 Selecting a layer within a mask group and choosing Layer > Mask > Ignore Underlying Mask will keep it within the group, but stop it from being affected by the mask.

 Sketch also supports creating a Mask for an Image using just the Image.
 Select any Image and use the Layer > Mask > Mask Image or the same option from the context menu.
 This adds a Masking Layer and groups the image with the Mask.
 This is quick way to crop images for example.

 Alpha masks in the Mac app hide anything that falls outside of their shape and also control the opacity of any layer they’re masking.

-To create an Alpha mask, create an outline mask like normal, then select it and choose Layer > Mask > Mask Mode > Alpha Mask.
+To create an Alpha mask, create a mask as usual, then select it and choose Layer > Mask > Mask Mode > Alpha Mask.

 Head to your mask layer’s Fills in the Inspector and be sure that it has a fill which has an Opacity / Alpha value or a gradient fill which includes an Alpha.
 This is what Sketch will apply to any masked layers.
 You can also add a blur for a smoother look.

 Comparing Outline and Alpha mask modes

 The best way to understand Masks is to experiment with the Mask types and the Style settings of the Mask Layer.

 You can use any Layer, including images, as a mask.
 In the case of PNG images with transparency, when they are used as an Alpha Mask the transparency will be reflected.

 You can use Fills and Gradients with Alpha values on Alpha masks and blur the edges of the Mask and even combine multiple fills to create the effects you want.